|Question||Department / Office||Phone|

 State law requires each district to have a written policy regarding sexual harassment.
 This policy will be part of any student orientation for new students, be included with mandated parent notification posted, and distributed to all employees.

 The Governing Board is committed to maintaining a safe school environment that is free from harassment and discrimination.
-The Board prohibits, at school or at school-sponsored or school- related activities, sexual harassment targeted at any students by anyone.
+The Board prohibits, at school or at school-sponsored or school- related activities, sexual harassment targeted at any student by anyone.
 The Board also prohibits retaliatory behavior or action against any person who reports, files a complaint or testifies about, or otherwise supports a complainant in alleging sexual harassment.
-(Education Code 234.1)

 The Superintendent or designee shall ensure that all district students receive age-appropriate information on sexual harassment.
 Such instruction and information shall include:

-Encouragement to report observed incidents of sexual harassment even where the alleged victim of the harassment has not complained
+- Encouragement to report observed incidents of sexual harassment even when the alleged victim of the harassment has not complained

-A clear message that, regardless of a complainant’s noncompliance with the writing, timeline, or other formal filing requirements, every sexual harassment allegation brought to the attention of staff, that involves a student, whether as the complainant, respondent, or victim of the harassment, shall be investigated and prompt action shall be taken to stop any harassment, prevent recurrence, and address any continuing effect on students.
+- A clear message that, regardless of a complainant’s noncompliance with the writing, timeline, or other formal filing requirements, every sexual harassment allegation that involves a student, whether as the complainant, respondent, or victim of the harassment, shall be investigated and action shall be taken to respond to harassment, prevent recurrence, and address any continuing effect on students.

-Information about the district’s procedure for investigating complaints and the person(s) to whom a report of sexual harassment should be made
+- Information about the district’s procedures for investigating complaints and the person(s) to whom a report of sexual harassment should be made

-A clear message that, when needed, the district will take interim measures to ensure a safe school environment for a student who is the complainant or victim of sexual harassment and/or other students during an investigation and that, to the extent possible, when such interim measures are taken, they shall not disadvantage the complainant or victim of the alleged harassment
+A clear message that, when needed, the district will implement supportive measures to ensure a safe school environment for a student who is the complainant or victim of sexual harassment and/ or other students during an investigation.

 Confidentiality and Record-Keeping